 The Southern Amadeus Basin is a large and underexplored region characterised by northwest trending structures in the northern area, and a central area dominated by an east-west central structural ridge.
 The southern area has a variety of structural styles including basement involved structural highs, compressional folds and salt-cored thrusted anticlines.
 The proven Larapintine petroleum system in the Northern Amadeus is not present southwards, however, source rocks are also recorded deeper in the stratigraphic succession including in the Cambrian Tempe Formation and Chandler Salt.
 The Neoproterozoic Pertatataka, Aralka, Finke Beds and Bitter Springs formations also show oil and gas source characteristics, in particular in the basal Gillen Member which provides the source for the Heavitree/basement play.

 Gas was discovered at Magee‑1 in 1992 where a test at a depth of 2,340 m flowed gas at a stabilised rate of 63 Mscfd, comprising natural gas, helium and nitrogen from a 6m zone of Heavitree Formation.
-Seismic data indicates a possible up dip location (Mahler) which requires additional seismic acquisition to confirm closure.
+Seismic data indicates a possible up dip location (Mahler) which has been identified as a site for a future exploration well.
 Other Heavitree/fractured basement leads within the block (Jackalope and Wolpertinger) are based on potential field data and are targets for natural gas and helium, however, additional seismic acquisition will be needed to delineate the leads.